udaan-iitt/editions/2024_Summer/des-track.md

 <br>

-*Malhar claimed his first-ever Champions League trophy that night, and we bless everyone good night.
-After all, two strings are all it takes…*
+*<p align="center">Malhar claimed his first-ever Champions League trophy that night, and we bless everyone good night.
+After all, two strings are all it takes…</p>*

 <!--EndFragment-->